 - Public Health and Disparities in Care

-Resident physicians of the BUSM/BMC General Surgery Residency Program have the option to participate in research projects during their clinical training or their dedicated research time, denoted as Resident Academic Development Time.
+Resident physicians in the Chobanian & Avedisian School/Boston Medical Center General Surgery Residency Program have the option to participate in research projects during their clinical training or their dedicated research time, denoted as Resident Academic Development Time.
 Regardless of when the research projects are pursued, the Department of Surgery has appointed a Research Advisory Council to review project proposals and to offer feedback that will promote the growth and success of the trainee.

 For additional information regarding research in the Department of Surgery, please contact: Teviah Sachs, MD, MPH